dmd-program/dmd-100/projects/ritual/develop_prototype.md

 ## Design Document

-Start your document with the following: "This is a prototype for an app that..."
-To complete the sentence, use your brainstorming ideas and storyboard.
-Describe the ritual in detail and how the prototype works?
+* Start your document with the following: "**This is a prototype for an app that...**" To complete the sentence, use your brainstorming ideas and storyboard.
+* Describe the ritual in detail and how the prototype works.

 ## Steps to completion